 GuideDogs.org – Have assisted Liverpool Airport to facilitate travel for visually impaired travellers flying to and from Liverpool.

-The Liverpool City region is working towards becoming Autism Friendly.
-We are proud to have signed up to the Autism Charter in 2014, working with Autism Together and a number of organisations and businesses within our region.
-Frequent travellers will be aware of our Butterfly Voucher developed as a visual aid to our airport wide colleagues to assist with a smooth journey through the airport when carried .
-Click Here for Autism Awareness information.
+We are proud to be an Autism Friendly AirportAutism Charter in 2014, working with Autism Together and a number of organisations and businesses within our region.
+Frequent travellers will be aware of our sunflower lanyard offered to passengers to assist with a smooth journey through the airport when worn.

-For more information about Autism Together: http://www.autismtogether.co.uk
+For more information about Autism Together, visit http://www.autismtogether.co.uk.

 The Brain Charity

 The Brain Charity team have visited the airport to raise awareness of hidden disabilities and to look at the passenger journey with a view to assisting groups or individuals they work with.